between Einstein's General Relativity

 Physics Department, University of Ottawa, Ottawa,

-an analysis of Einstein's principle of equivalence between
+paper reports an analysis of Einstein's principle of equivalence

-in the Sun's gravitational potential leads to an equation which is
+gravitational potential leads to an equation which is not

 compatible with the one predicting the deflection of light by the

-Therefore, the principle of equivalence is not compatible with
+Sun.
+Therefore, the principle of equivalence is not compatible

-general relativity is based on the principle of
+Einstein's general relativity is based on the principle of

 "In an arbitrary gravitational field no

-uniformly moving system in the absence of a
+uniformly moving system in the absence of a gravitational

-principle, the gravitational acceleration g due to
+to this principle, the gravitational acceleration g due to

-universal

-between masses is equivalent to an inertial acceleration a
+universal attraction between masses is equivalent to an inertial

-it should be tested.
+Obviously, it should be tested.
 There exists a direct test to

-determine

-principle of equivalence is compatible with general relativity.
+determine whether the principle of equivalence is compatible with

-his principle of equivalence using a gedanken (thought)
+Einstein illustrates his principle of equivalence using a

-he compares the trajectory of a particle in a gravitational
+trajectory of a particle in a gravitational field (gravitational

 acceleration g) with its trajectory in the absence of a field,

-a particle "p" enters an elevator located in zero
+figure 1A, a particle "p" enters an elevator located in

 accelerate following Newton's law: